GeorgeZudikhin/fhtways-fullstack/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run `docker-compose up --build` to create images/build containers for the first time and start the application.
-4. Access the front-end and back-end on their respective ports as defined in the Docker Desktop.
+4. Access the front-end on it's respective port as defined in the Docker Desktop (usually localhost:3000)

 ## Project Team
 - Yehor Zudikhin - Project Manager